 We use long-term incentive compensation in the form of equity awards to motivate our executive officers, including our Named Executive Officers, by providing them with the opportunity to build an equity interest in Upstart and to share in the potential appreciation of the value of our common stock.
 We have relied on options to purchase shares of our common stock and, beginning in 2021, RSU awards that may be settled for shares of our common stock, as the principal vehicles for delivering long-term incentive compensation opportunities to our executive officers.
-The compensation committee believes that because stock options provide for an economic benefit only in the event that our stock price increases over the exercise price of the option, these awards effectively align the interests of our Named Executive Officers with the interests of our stockholders and provide our Named Executive Officers with a significant incentive to manage our business from the perspective of an owner with an equity stake in the business.
-In addition, because RSU awards have value to the recipient even in the absence of stock price appreciation, the compensation committee believes that we are able to incentivize and retain our Named Executive Officers using fewer ordinary shares than would be necessary if we used stock options exclusively to provide incentives to our Named Executive Officers that are aligned with the interests of our stockholders.
+The compensation committee believes that because stock options provide for an economic benefit only in the event that our stock price increases over the exercise price of the option, these awards effectively align the interests of our executive officers with the interests of our stockholders and provide our executive officers with a significant incentive to manage our business from the perspective of an owner with an equity stake in the business.
+In addition, because RSU awards have value to the recipient even in the absence of stock price appreciation, the compensation committee believes that we are able to incentivize and retain our executive officers using fewer ordinary shares than would be necessary if we used stock options exclusively to provide an equity stake in Upstart.
+Since the value of RSU awards increases with any increase in the value of the underlying shares, RSU awards also provide incentives to our executive officers that are aligned with the interests of our stockholders.
 The compensation committee further believes these awards enable us to attract and retain key talent in our industry and align our executive officers' interests with the long-term interests of our stockholders.

-To date, the compensation committee has not applied a rigid formula in determining the size of the equity awards to be granted to our executive officers as part of our annual compensation review of equity awards.
-Generally, in determining the size of the equity awards granted to our executive officers, the compensation committee considers the recommendations of our CEO (except with respect to his own equity award), as well as the other factors described above.
+To date, the compensation committee has not applied a rigid formula in determining the size of the equity awards to be granted to our executive officers, including our Named Executive Officers, as part of our annual compensation review of equity awards.
+Generally, in determining the size of the equity awards granted to our executive officers, the compensation committee considers a competitive market analysis prepared by Compensia, the recommendations of our CEO (except with respect to his own equity award) and the other factors described above.
 The compensation committee also considers the existing equity holdings of each executive officer, including the current economic value of their unvested equity awards and the ability of these unvested holdings to satisfy our retention objectives.
-The compensation committee also considers the ability of these unvested holdings to satisfy our retention objectives.
 The compensation committee also considers the dilutive effect of our long-term incentive compensation practices, and the overall impact that these equity awards, as well as awards to other employees, will have on stockholder value.

-2022 Equity Awards
+2023 Equity Awards